yli082/rshell/README.md

 bin/ls file dir file will print file than print dir than file, rather than print both files before dir

+hw2:

+echo word > file | something, will echo word to something, instead of file.

+Sometimes displays two error messages

+Does not support &

+>>> only supports cat
 ```